Alright, we now know how great creatine is but what is the downside to taking creatine.

 As for kidney disease and creatine use, there hasn't been one documented study done that suggests there is a negative relationship between the two.
 A study done by Jaques R. Poortmans and Marc Francaux, entitled Long-Term Oral Creatine Supplementation Does Not Impair Renal Function In Healthy Athletes compared kidney health and creatine use in healthy athletes for a period of 10 months to 5 years.
 According to their conclusions, supplementing with creatine did not have any adverse side effects on the kidneys.

 From my own personal use, I usually experience slight nausea when I take more that 10 grams of creatine in one dose.
-For that reason, I will split up my intake of creatine into 5 grams servings spread throughout the day.
+For that reason, I'll split up my intake of creatine into 5 grams servings spread throughout the day.

 Having said that, a few words of caution.
 Since there is no documented evidence on any serious long term side effects associated with creatine use, you should use good judgement regarding your creatine use.